The History of Flatbreads

 - Taking one portion at a time, roll out on a floured surface, as thin as possible, into a circle about 14 inches in diameter, adding flour when needed to keep the dough from sticking.
 Turn frequently while rolling.

 - Using a lefsa stick, pick up lefse and place it on a hot lefsa baker (400 degrees F.).
 Bake until bubbles appear or browning starts on the underneath side.
 Turn several times.
 When done remove to a cloth-covered counter and cover with another towel until cooled.

 4. Crepe (France)

 Food lore is full of urban legends.
 We've been told that Mrs. Wakefield was too busy to melt chocolate, and so simply smashed a bar to bits; the Toll House cookie was born.
-We have been led to believe that George Washington Carver invented peanut butter and that Twinkies will never die (actually I think that last one is fact).
+We have been led to believe that George Washington Carver invented peanut butter and that Twinkies will never die (actually I think that the last one is a fact).

 Here's another story to add to the list, and then just as quickly dispel.
 A harried Breton housewife inadvertently dribbled porridge on a hot griddle and, tada, she made a crepe.
 I've made many mistakes in my kitchen, but none of them have resulted in anything so fabulous.